 Usage-based discounts started out by tracking how many miles a car was driven over the course of six months or a year and then cutting the premiums of policyholders who drove their cars less frequently than average.
 The idea was simple: The less time you spend on the road, the less of a chance you have of getting into an accident.
 But since then, UBI has become more widely available and more complex.
 Now, insurers look at a larger set of factors.

 Progressive's Snapshot was the first major usage-based insurance program to look beyond mileage and actually take into account other variables, such as the times of day you drive and how often you brake abruptly.
 And as Progressive's program grew, other major insurers took note and began developing similar programs.
-Today, State Farm and Allstate sport widely available UBI programs of their own.

 If you're thinking of enrolling in a UBI program, one thing to think about is how much you could actually save.
 Most insurers advertise their maximum discount for the program, while the average discount is usually not as high.
 For instance, Progressive has cited maximum savings of around 25 percent for policyholders; but the New York Times reports that more than half of enrollees earn discounts and that the average discount is 10 percent a year.